Ergon Energy Outages Causes, Updates and How to Stay Prepared

 General Enquiries: 13 74 66

-How to Get Outage Notifications from Ergon Energy?
+How to Receive Outage Notifications from Ergon Energy?

 Ergon Energy lets you manage your notifications via their Customer Self Service Portal, so you can receive SMS text messages and/or email alerts for both planned and unplanned outages.